UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 If the player goes above the point quota, we should play a satisfying sound, play a cool animation, and just make it JUICY and satisfying.
 (Idk what to do, just make it SATISFYING! :D)
+- IDEA:
+- Create a massive shockwave
+- Play an epic sound

+- ITEM-REFACTOR: Sliced-apple refactor
+- Instead of spawning a pulse-button, sliced-apple should spawn a random slot.
+This adds variance, and it makes the game a bit more interesting.
+Also, we should make sliced-apple UNCOMMON rarity.

+- Speed up the pipeline-delays when there is a lot of stuff in the pipeline For example, if there are 50 slots in the pipeline, pipeline-speed should be sped up.
+(This also means that you wont need to speed up when doing `/spawnItems all` either!
+Which is super nice)

 Match3 shards: